-“Selling a home 3 years before it’s completed can be challenge.
-Providing 3D visualization allows prospective buyers to see the exact home, with the exact finishes of what they’re purchasing before we’ve even broken ground.
+“Selling a home three years before it’s completed can be challenge.
+Providing 3D visualization allows prospective buyers to see the exact home, with the exact finishes of what they’re purchasing, before we’ve even broken ground.
 These visualization tools allow buyers to proceed with the purchasing process with confidence they’re going to love their new residence once it’s completed.”

-Once the sign off was given from the client for the interior design package and multiple mood boards, we started building the virtual world.
-Any virtual world that shows context, needs to have the most accurate landscape and scenery to surround that real estate environment.
-In the case of the Laurel the view would be from over 500 feet above the City of Philadelphia.
+Once our client approved the interior design package and multiple mood boards, we started building the virtual world.
+Any virtual world that shows context needs to have the most accurate landscape and scenery to surround that real estate environment.
+In the case of the Laurel, the view would be from over 500 feet above the City of Philadelphia.
 Our ladder didn’t quite reach that high, so we worked with a professional drone photographer to capture the stunning images required to bring this virtual space to life.
-When we received the images we “stitched” them together in the virtual world, as seen below:
+When we received the images, we “stitched” them together in the virtual world, as seen below.

-As you will notice this image is a complete 360 capture.
-You can imagine that the green space on the right, connects with the green space on the left.
+This image is a complete 360 capture.
+You can imagine that the green space on the right connects with the green space on the left.

-It is now time to bring the interior design package to life and this is where all of the pieces come together.
-The rendering team begins assembling the interior space virtually.
-Down to every staged item, architectural element, the space needs to be 3D modeled to 100% quality and accuracy.
+It was now time to bring the interior design package to life.
+This is where all of the pieces come together.
+The rendering team began assembling the interior space virtually.
+Down to every staged item and architectural element, the space needs to be 3D modeled to 100% quality and accuracy.
 As with any conceptual idea, the story and emotion needs to be seen through the virtual images.
 These renderings have to match the notoriety of the project and sell the story from a virtual world into reality.

-One of the advantages of working hand in hand with an interior design team and a rendering team is that the synergy between both produce extremely engaging results.
-Being able to draft render a space while sitting next to an interior designer only allows team members to produce the best images possible.
+One of the advantages of working hand-in-hand with an interior design team and a rendering team is that the synergy between both produce extremely engaging results.
+Being able to draft render a space while sitting next to an interior designer allows team members to produce the best images possible.
 This workflow allows the team to maximize the design for all 3D created visualization assets.

 Choosing the right 3D visual assets

 What assets do you create for the most expensive real estate project in the city?
-This comes to understanding how your potential buyers will be sold.
-You want to ask the following questions when considering your digital marketing strategy.
+This comes down to understanding how your potential buyers will be sold.
+You want to ask the following questions when considering your digital marketing strategy:

-You have to be able to determine how, where, and when you will be listing or meeting with potential buyers.
-In the case of the Laurel we had to be flexible.
-The assets chosen for this project were 3D renderings, a virtual tour, as well as a 3D animation.
-The client engaged in magazine print, digital ads, media publications, The still renderings are great for quickly capturing attention, but the virtual tour and animation are the most engaging assets and leave a lasting impression on buyers.
-Draw them in with the 3D rendering, and then show them something they can’t forget.
+Clients need to determine how, where, and when they will be listing or meeting with potential buyers.
+In the case of the Laurel, we had to be flexible.
+The assets chosen for this project were 3D renderings and a virtual tour, as well as a 3D animation.
+The still renderings are great for quickly capturing attention, but the virtual tour and animation are the most engaging assets and leave a lasting impression on buyers.
+One can draw them in with the 3D rendering, and then show them something they can’t forget.

-One thing to keep in mind about your digital assets is that once the virtual environment is built, you can add on additional assets for a an affordable price.
-A one off animation can cost anywhere between $7500 to $15,000 as a base.
-But if you are also purchasing multiple renderings, floor plans, virtual tour, etc, you can add on an animation as seen below for around $5000.
+Keep in mind, once the virtual environment is built, clients can add on additional assets for an affordable price.
+A single animation can cost anywhere between $7,500 to $15,000, but when purchasing a package of multiple renderings, floor plans, virtual tour, and so forth, an animation can cost around $5,000.

-Once the assets were created we worked hand in hand with their internal marketing team to format the images for web display and distribution.
-This is very important when choosing platforms to market the virtual assets on.
-Items need to be formatted properly for facebook vs. instagram.
-We also needed to format the virtual tour property to align with the current template of the laurel website.
+Once the assets were created, we worked in tandem with their internal marketing team to format the images for web display and distribution.
+These assets need to be formatted properly for websites and social media channels, such as Facebook vs. Instagram.
 All of these minor formatting tweaks help the virtual images display perfectly across multiple platforms and distribution channels.

 In summary, the Laurel was one of our most prominent 3D visualization exercises completed to date by our organization.
-You are probably wondering if these images helped bring a buyer to the table?
-All we can say is that the client has continued to engage our firm for assistance in additional 3D marketing assets for the tower.
-We hope this case study has brought you value and helped you identify how to pre market the most expensive real estate in the world.
+Southern Land has continued to engage our firm for assistance in creating additional 3D marketing assets for the tower.